Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 ### 6. How to fetch catalog on consumer side

-In order to offer any data, the provider must maintain an internal list of assets that are available for transfer, the so-called "catalog".
+In order to offer any data, the provider must maintain an internal list of resources offered, through a contract offer, the so-called "catalog".
 To get the catalog from the consumer side, you can use the following endpoint:

 ```bash
 curl http://localhost:29193/api/v1/data/catalog\?providerUrl\=http://localhost:19194/api/v1/ids/data